About the Rotoscopers

 MASON SMITH: Animator.
 Redneck.
 Pokémon Master.

 Gary has been watching animated movies all his life.
 In fact, the first movie he ever saw was Aladdin, when he was a year old.
 He immediately learned “A Whole New World” and would sing it everywhere he went.
-He still breaks into that song at random moments.
+He still breaks into that song at random moments, much to the chagrin of those around him.

 Blake Taylor: Introvert.
 Magic-maker.
 Arendelle Ice Harvester.